2024 Open Araba en Femenino – Singles

-Daria Snigur was the defending champion, but retired from her first round match against María Portillo Ramírez.
+Daria Snigur was the defending champion, but retired from her first-round match against María Portillo Ramírez.

 Alex Eala won the title, defeating Victoria Jiménez Kasintseva in the final, 6–4, 6–4.
+It was Eala's first ITF singles title at the W100 level, following earlier titles at the W15 and W25 tiers, and she also won the doubles event at the tournament alongside Estelle Cascino.